mvysny/karibu-testing/karibu-testing-v10/kt10-testrun-vaadin15/README.md

-# Test Runner For Vaadin 14 tests with NPM+WebPack+Polymer 3
+# Test Runner For Vaadin 15 tests

+Vaadin 15 only supports NPM+WebPack mode - it doesn't support Bower mode.

 Runs all tests from the [kt10-tests](../kt10-tests) test battery.
-Simulates a Vaadin 14 + npm + webpack + Polymer 3 setup.
+Simulates a Vaadin 15 + npm + webpack + Polymer 3 setup.

 The setup is activated by having a specially placed [flow-build-info.json](src/test/resources/META-INF/VAADIN/config/flow-build-info.json)